 - Research trademark and copyright issues: make sure your chosen domain name doesn’t infringe on any existing trademarks or copyrights.
 No point landing yourself in hot water before you’ve even got your personal website off the ground!

 Now it’s time to sign up for a website builder, where you’ll manage your content and choose from a range of templates with which to customize your website.
 There are many user-friendly, creative options available nowadays, so you’re sure to find something that works for you.

 Here are the three website builders that we’d recommend for starting a personal website:

-Squarespace starts with prices at around $12 per month and is a website builder designed to help people build their own websites and showcase their work, no matter their technical ability.
+Squarespace starts with prices at $16 per month and is a website builder designed to help people build their own websites and showcase their work, no matter their technical ability.
 It comes with impressive templates that are great for visual content, as well as effective SEO tools to help bring your website to the attention of relevant readers or recruiters.
 It’s often a favorite amongst artists, photographers, and those who love design.